 We intend to use the net proceeds from this offering for the following purposes: (i) sales, marketing and reimbursement expenses related to market development activities of our ReStore device and broadening third-party payor coverage for the ReWalk Personal device; (ii) research and development costs related to developing our lightweight exo-suit technology for various lower limb disabilities, including stroke and other indications affecting the ability to walk as well as continued development of our spinal cord injury device; and (iii) general corporate purposes.
-Because this is a best efforts offering with no minimum, we may not sell all or any of the securities offered hereby.
-As a result, we may receive significantly less in net proceeds.
 See "Use of Proceeds" in this prospectus.